 We’ll tell you suitable directories for iTunes Backup location on Windows and Mac OS X… but don’t mess with the iPhone backup files unless you’re sure of what you’re going to do.
 The backup directory will show a name that is kind of gibberish and is hexadecimal, but don’t change any names; otherwise they could fail in iTunes.

-iTunes Backup Location for Windows Vista, XP, 7, 8 and 10
+iTunes Backup Location for Windows 10, Vista, 8, 7, or XP

 Each version of Windows OS store iDevice backups in different locations, and the iTunes version doesn’t matter.